swiftlang/swift-llbuild/docs/buildsystem.rst

 will automatically track the discovered dependencies from the Swift compiler (e.g., the header files used via the Clang importer).

+Commands using the Swift compiler also include an automatic dependency on the exact version of the Swift compiler in use (as reported by ``swiftc --version``).

 .. note::
     FIXME: For now, clients are expected to pass a `-j` argument to the compiler explicitly if concurrent compilation is deired.
 In the future we expect the